Skip to content

 As you get more niche with your lifting, the performance of the shoes will vary.
 For example, the NOBULL Trainer+ has a pretty high stack height so it’s not the best for things like heavy deadlifts whereas the Metcon 8 and NOBULL Trainer are better here.

-All models feature a 4mm heel-to-toe drop so they’ll feel somewhat similar for lower body exercises and how they interact with your feet and ankles.
+All models feature a 4mm heel-to-toe drop, so they’ll feel somewhat similar to lower body exercises and how they interact with your feet and ankles.
 For squats and leg day, all of these shoes’ midsoles provide a nice level of stability.

 The outsole tread is also solid on all of these shoes and you should get a nice level of grip for training on different surfaces.
 For example, if you’re doing more dynamic work like walking lunges, all of these shoes should provide a nice grip.
 The Metcon 8’s forefoot does articulate slightly better.